Withypool Stone Circle: Location

 Withypool Stone Circle is located on the south-western slope of Withypool Hill; some sources refer to it as Withypool Hill Stone Circle.
 The site is 381 m above sea level.
 It is 670 m east of Portford Bridge, and 4.4 km south/south-west of Exford.

 The site slopes down from east to west.
 The topsoil is peaty with heather.
-A range of different Bronze Age round barrows, a type of tumulus, are visible at different points in the surrounding landscape.
+A range of different round barrows, a type of tumulus from the Bronze Age, are visible at different points in the surrounding landscape.
 There is a lone tumulus 262 m to the north-east of the circle, on the summit of Withypool Hill, although this is so eroded that it can no longer be seen from Withypool Stone Circle itself.
 The three Brightworthy Barrows can be seen from the circle in a north-west direction.
 Other Bronze Age barrows visible from the circle are the Green Barrow, the Old Barrow, the Twitchen Barrows, the three Wam Barrows of Winsford Hill, and the barrow on top of Sherdon.

 Also visible from the circle is a scatter of over thirty stones on the Westwater Allotment; these are up to 0.5 m long and in 1988 two were reported as being standing.
 Elsewhere on Withypool Common is a collection of six stones arranged in a rough circle, which may have represented another stone circle or perhaps the kerbstones from a since-destroyed round cairn.